lytedev/lyricscreen/readme.txt

 -  Playlist creation/saving/modification/loading/listing/viewing
 -  Song creation/saving/modification/loading/listing/viewing
--  Always: prettier, better organized code (conform to Python code standards and have properly formatted docstrings)
+-  Always: prettier, better organized code (conform to Python code standards and have properly formatted docstrings... or docstrings *at all*)
--  YAML config files?
+-  YAML config files as an option?
+-  Nice introduction page for users